samsonradu/console-subscriber/README.md

 # Consolify

  A drop-in tool to capture console output.
-Useful for debugging scripts on a device where the console is not accessible like mobile devices.
+Useful for debugging scripts on a device where the console is not accessible like mobile device browsers.

  ## Usage
  <pre>